peggyrayzis/react-conf-data-viz/README.markdown

 ## Build Locally

 If you want to run the project locally, please fork & clone the repo.
-Install all dependencies with `yarn`, run `npm run build`, and run `npm run start` to start the webpack server.
+Install all dependencies with `npm i` (please don't run `yarn`, it doesn't install my forked copy of `spectacle-code-slide` properly) and run `npm run start` to start the webpack server.